balsama/pn_nid/README.md

 =========================

-This module provides a function that retrives the previous and/or next Node ID in a sequence as defined in a list of options passed as a param to the function.
+This module provides a function that retrives the previous and/or next Node ID in a sequence as defined in a list of options passed as a param to the function sorted by Node ID, Node Title, Published or Changed date.
 The queries used to generate this sequence can be slow so this module also creates a table for storage and quick retrieval of the values.

 Sequences can be restricted by node status, node type and taxonomy terms.